openstack/manila/doc/source/devref/glusterfs_native_driver.rst

   Manila picks volumes *at least* as big as the requested one.)
 - Certificate setup (aka trust setup) between instance and storage backend is out of band of Manila.
-- Support for 'create_share_from_snapshot' is planned for Liberty release.
 - For Manila to use GlusterFS volumes, the name of the trashcan directory in GlusterFS volumes must not be changed from the default.